The Ultimate Chapati Cheat Sheet

 All right, you may not get a perfect disc the first few times – no worries, it’s wiser to concentrate on evenness before shape.

-D. Playing With Fire
+D. Play With Fire!

 This step thankfully requires no tricky artistry, just timing.